Night of the Aurochs

-Night of the Aurochs is an unfinished novel by Dalton Trumbo (died 1976), published posthumously in 1979.
+Night of the Aurochs is an unfinished novel by Dalton Trumbo, published posthumously in 1979, three years after his death, edited by Robert Kirsch.
+It follows a Nazi commander named Ludwig Grieben, from childhood until his death.
+One of his few novels, it received generally negative reviews, in large part due to its nature as an unfinished work published posthumously.

-Plot introduction
+Synopsis

-Auroras is an attempt by Trumbull to tell the tale of World War II through the eyes of a Nazi by the name of Grievance, commandant of the concentration camp at Auschwitz.
+Aurochs is an attempt by Trumbo to tell the tale of World War II through the eyes of a Nazi by the name of Grieban, commandant of the concentration camp at Auschwitz.
+The story starts out narrated in the first person through a series of letters written by Grieban, but later is written in the third person.

-The book is compiled and edited by Robert Kirsch.
-The story starts out narrated in the first person through a series of letters written by Grievance, but later is written in the third person.
+In his narration, Grieban tries to link the ethical nature of the Nazi movement to the American Civil War by saying the comparisons are undeniable: Fighting to keep the races pure and separated.
+Grieban may be looked at as the epitome of one fighting for the cause, but he himself fails to live up to his own high ideals of racial purity when he falls in 'love' with a Jewish woman during his years as a Nazi concentration camp commandant.

-Plot summary
+Background

-In his narration, Grievance tries to link the ethical nature of the Nazi movement to the American Civil War by saying the comparisons are undeniable: Fighting to keep the races pure and separated.
-Grievance may be looked at as the epitome of one fighting for the cause, but he himself fails to live up to his own high ideals of racial purity when he falls in 'love' with a Jewish woman during his years as a Nazi concentration camp commandant.
+Trumbo started working on Night of the Aurochs as in 1960, and it was still unfinished as of his death in September 1976.
+It was only one of his side projects, as his main writing focus for that period was his screenplays.
+It was compiled and edited for posthumous publication by Robert Kirsch, a critic for the Los Angeles Times.
+Ten chapters were completed at the time of Trumbo's death, and those chapters, along with his notes and outlines for plot and character development, were edited into the completed novel by Kirsch.
+Aurochs ended up being published on November 1, 1979 by Viking Press, three years after Trumbo's death.